Arbeiterwohnhaus & Weyrerareal

 Worth knowing

 Ferdinand-Weyrer-Straße, a small road between Hallerstraße and Arzlerstraße, is home to the Arbeiterwohnhaus und dem Weyrerareal two building complexes that set the stage for both of Innsbruck's industrial revolutions.
-The best way to enter the Weyrer area is from the Mühlau village square with the village fountain, which already points to industrialisation.
-Passing the baroque manor house with its chapel, you reach the square in front of the workers' housing.
+The Weyrer area is best entered from the Mühlau village square with the village fountain.
+The Mühlau village coat of arms with the striking millstone symbolises the early industrialisation of the village.
+Passing the baroque manor house with its chapel, you reach the square in front of the workers' house.
 A sign above the passageway shows three workers and bears the inscription: "Honour the work and respect the worker".
 Directly underneath, a metal plaque certifies the United Cloth Factories Baur-Foradori Part of the Tyrolean Adler quality brand to be and Genuine Tyrolean Loden to be built.
 The unadorned façade of the residential building is a well-preserved relic from the time of the turn-of-the-century tenements in which the workers lived.
 If you are lucky enough to find the entrance unlocked, you can admire the remarkable cast-iron staircase in the inner courtyard.

 The energy-generating Mühlbach stream flows lively between the buildings, which made this place so suitable for early industrialisation.
 The Zeughaus and Büchsenhausen have been Innsbruck's early industrial areas since the 15th century thanks to the metalworking factories.
 Under the Tyrolean Prince Sigmund, a metal industry was established in Mühlau.
 Armour was produced in the plating workshop, allowing noblemen to present their military merits and skills in a fashionable way.
 However, as requirements grew, these two areas became too small.
 As early as 1511, master builder Nicolas Türing erected a foundry on the site of the workers' residence.
 The lively babbling Mühlaubach stream and the location on the main road were perfect for the foundry, which produced the figures for Maximilian's tomb in the Hofkirche, among other things.
 In the adjoining Bilderhaus wurde eine Säulenhalle errichtet, in der die fertigen Figuren untergebracht wurden.
 Als die Arbeit an den Schwarzen Manndern abgeschlossen war, wurde die Betriebsanlage, die strategisch gut am Ostende der Stadt lag, zum Münzwalzwerk umfunktioniert.
 Die Gusshalle des ehemaligen Bilderhauses samt Kreuzgewölbe und Säulen wurde saniert und ist bis heute erhalten.